 1865 – 1892

 The Civil War (1861-1865) temporarily curtailed frontier settlement and removals, but postwar railroad building across the Great Plains renewed Anglo-American homesteading of Kansas and Nebraska.
-To protect the newcomers and provide safe passage to the developing West, the federal government in 1867 once again removed the Eastern immigrant Indians form Kansas and Nebraska reservations and relocated them on Indian Territory lands recently ceded by the Five Civilized Tribes.
+To protect the newcomers and provide safe passage to the developing West, the federal government in 1867 once again removed the Eastern immigrant Indians from Kansas and Nebraska reservations and relocated them on Indian Territory lands recently ceded by the Five Civilized Tribes.
 The same year, the Medicine Lodge Council attempted to gather the Plains tribes onto western Indian Territory reservations.
 Resistance among some resulted in periodic warfare until 1874.
 Meanwhile, the last of the Kansas and Nebraska tribes were resettled in present Oklahoma.
 Geronimo’s Apache followers, the last to be defeated, in 1886, were established near Fort Sill as prisoners of war.